Racism in the United States

 The topic of racism in the United States represents a complex and profound societal issue that requires a nuanced understanding.
 Embedded within the nation’s history, racial discrimination has perpetuated systemic inequalities and shaped the lived experiences of marginalized communities.
 Examining this multifaceted subject unveils the interplay of power, privilege and prejudice.

 From the legacy of slavery to present-day manifestations of racial bias, comprehending the intricacies of racism demands a critical exploration of social structures, institutional biases and the intersectionality of identities.
 By delving into this topic, we gain insights into the challenges, struggles, and ongoing efforts towards racial justice in the United States.

 Try and use the following vocabulary when answering the question.
 Click to look up the definition in the dictionary

 - Does the United States have a racism problem?

 - What are some examples of systemic racism in the United States, and how do they manifest in society today?

 - Why do you think some people still believe the US to be a racist country?
 Why do you think others don’t?

-- Are you born racist or is it something you learn?
+- Do people born racist or is it something they learn?

 - Do you think the US could do more to prevent racism?